 - Mecha-Mooks: Most of the enemies are robotic tanks, drones and turrets.

 - Nintendo Hard: Oh yes.
 The enemies are relentless and their AI is quite smart, perfectly leading their shots in a stark aversion of Hero-Tracking Failure.
-Other mercenaries that turn up to fight you consistently dodge your shots and don't even let you pretend you'll ever hit them without a Hitscan weapon at your disposal.
+Other mercenaries that turn up to fight you consistently dodge your shots and don't even pretend you might hit them without a Hitscan weapon at your disposal.
 This is compounded in the N64 version, which only lets you save every few levels.
 Expect to either restart or die a lot, even on the easiest difficulty.

 - Sex Sells: The marketing campaign largely consisted of naked pictures of model Donna Decianni with the game's logo tattooed on her body.
 Boxed copies even included a calendar consisting of these photos.
 This backfired, though less from controversy and more from confusion over the genre of the game, and became the first of several marketing blunders Acclaim would be known for.